pingcap/tidb/README.md

 ## Quick start

+> [!Tip]
+> As part of our commitment to open source, we want to reward all GitHub users.
+In addition to the free tier, you can get up to $2000 in TiDB Cloud Serverless credits for your open-source contributions - [Claim here](https://ossinsight.io/open-source-heroes/?utm_source=ossinsight&utm_medium=referral&utm_campaign=plg_OSScontribution_credit_05).

 1. Start a TiDB Cluser

     - **On Local Playground**.
 To start a local test cluster, please refer to the [TiDB quick start guide](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb#deploy-a-local-test-cluster?utm_source=github&utm_medium=tidb).